Lukas9315/Lukas9315/README.md

 I am a strong advocate of continuous learning and improvement.
 I regularly attend tech meetups, follow the latest trends in web development, and contribute to open-source projects.
 My current focus is on mastering advanced TypeScript features and exploring new frontend technologies.

 ---
-*"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House
+*"I like RxJS if I don't have to debug code for 4 hours."*